wrightaprilm/treesiftr/paper.md

 The included worksheets and package are not intended to be a replacement for a lecture.
 They are, instead, intended to be a hands-on supplement for the lecturer to use in class.
 By allowing the student to choose subsets of data, and have a tree of those data appear instantly, the relationship between the data and the estimated tree is enforced visually.
-However, each worksheet does come with a glossary of terms that are required to describe phylogenetic trees, and it is the responsibility of the instructor to help students learn these terms before they start the activity. is There is one example slideshow included in the `inst/slides` directory.
+Each worksheet does come with a glossary of terms that are required to describe phylogenetic trees, and it is the responsibility of the instructor to help students learn these terms before they start the activity.
+There is one example slideshow included in the `inst/slides` directory.
 These slides are written in RMarkdown, with executable R code segments that illustrate skills such as interacting with phylogenetic trees in R, and terminology to describe phylogenies.
 An overview of different methodologies in